citp/privacy-policy-historical/b/bo/box/boxtops4education.com.md

   * You may be asked to provide personal information if you:
     * register as a user of our website or to post content to our website;
     * agree to receive an online newsletter or other information or material from us;
     * register for a sweepstakes, contest, or other promotion;
     * register to receive coupons through our website;
     * participate in a survey, a consumer research panel, or similar type of activity; or
     * ask to receive an online newsletter or other information or material from us; or
     * otherwise participate in features of our website that ask for personal information.
   * If you purchase or otherwise request a product, publication, or promotional offering from us or take advantage of a rebate or similar offer, you may be required to provide your contact and/or payment information (such as a credit card number) in order for us to process your request.
+  * If you participate in the Box Tops Marketplace or other Box Tops programs where we will need to access information regarding your product purchases in order to credit your school, we may use that information to credit your school and to improve our marketing.